-We also found out, that the visualization part of our approach can be extended to encode additional interesting information about the simulation.
-For instance the uncertainty of the branching probability of the structure has considerable impact on the resulting geometrical structure and, therefore, it is interesting to explore its influence.
-These information is stored in the L-system symbols.
-Figure 9 provides a visualization of the created structure with the values of branching uncertainty (white to red) and branching probability (white to blue).
+The structural symbol of the L-system is not restricted to the parameters for location and orientation of the molecule and its geometrical representation.
+Figure 9 provides the visualization of the created structure and newly mentioned parameters of structural symbol: branching uncertainty (white to red) and branching probability (white to blue).
 Our approach flexibly supports the study of this and similar properties of the model and can therefore has the potential to provide valuable insights beyond the generated geometric structures.

-Limitations of our current implementation include the absence of modeling third parties in the process, for example enzymes.
+The limitations of the current system version include the absence of modeling third parties in the process, for example enzymes.
 Additionally, the rules of the L-system are not context-sensitive, meaning that we are unable to model sub-processes, which depend on neighborhood information in the structure.
-Another challenge is the integration of rigid body simulation and force fields into the resulting structure, simulating biologically feasible, dynamic behavior and processes dependent on them, as was pointed out in example of microtubules polymerization.
+Another challenge is represented by incorporating rigid body simulation and force field to the resulting structure, simulating biologically feasible, dynamic behavior and processes dependent on them, as was pointed out in example of microtubules polymerization.